javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h3 id="commit-date-filter">CommitDate filter</h3>
-This is an optional parameter for all queries.
+CommitDate filter is an optional parameter for all queries.
 It allows time range filtering by `commitDate` (Snapshot creation timestamp).

 This example requires a trick to simulate time flow.